Cellpose

 cd ~/data1/containers/cellpose

-#create an interactive slurm job
+# grab an interactive GPU slurm job

 salloc -p testing --gres=gpu:1